architector1324/project-demiurg/README.md

     *   `foundational_state`: The initial conditions and primordial state from which the reality emerges.
 *   **Unparalleled Consistency & Versatility:** SRGE delivers **genre-agnostic** and **internally consistent** semantic synthesis.
 Whether you're exploring the intricacies of quantum physics or the gritty depths of cyberpunk, the generated realities will always adhere to their own logical framework.
 *   **Pure Intrinsic Logic:** Unlike typical game or narrative engines, SRGE focuses solely on the **intrinsic logic of the world itself**.
 There's no "player framing" – the reality exists independently, driven by its own internal dynamics.
 *   **Reality as Observation:** Worlds created by SRGE are, in essence, infinitely complex and possess the potential for endless detail.
 However, due to the technical limitations of storing infinitude on a computer, their representation takes on a **quantum nature**: the world's details are initially **undetermined and in a state of potentiality**, akin to the principles of quantum mechanics.
-They **"materialize" and manifest** only upon targeted **"observation"** or focus from the user (via the `--deep` command).
+They **"materialize" and manifest** only upon targeted **"observation"** or focus from the user (via the `--navigate` command).

     **Important: This does not contradict the declared independence of the world from an external observer.** The LLM acts as a **"revealer" of inherent complexity**, not its arbitrary generator.
 The external observer, by requesting a deeper dive, does not **alter** the world or its internal laws, nor does it introduce anything external.
 It merely **prompts the world to "unfold"** that part of its structure which is already intrinsically embedded in its foundational semantic fabric.
 This process always occurs **strictly according to the internal rules and logic of the reality itself**.
 Thus, the observer does not create a new reality, but rather **explores** an already existing one, merely shifting to a deeper level of its manifestation.
 This guarantees that even with deep exploration, the world remains absolutely internally consistent and true to its initial laws.
 *   **Local & Autonomous:** Run SRGE entirely on your machine without an internet connection.
 Powered by Ollama, it provides a self-contained environment for reality generation and exploration.